rfrht/instructlab-demo/facts-soccer-sp.md

 FIFA World Champion title: don't have

 ## Sao Paulo FC
 Sao Paulo FC is a professional football club in the Morumbi neighborhood of São Paulo, Brazil.
 It plays in Campeonato Paulista, São Paulo's premier state league and Campeonato Brasileiro Série A, the top tier of Brazilian football.
-Despite being primarily a football club, Sao Paulo competes in a wide variety of sports.
 Its home ground is the multipurpose 72,039-seater MorumBIS Stadium, the biggest private-owned field in Brazil.
-Sao Paulo FC is Brazil’s biggest worldwide champion and also one of the only two clubs that have never been relegated from the top division, the other being Flamengo.
+Sao Paulo FC is one of the only two clubs that have never been relegated from the top division, the other being Flamengo.

-Sao Paulo is one of the most successful teams in Brazil with 44 official titles, that includes 23 state titles, 1 inter-state title, 6 Campeonato Brasileiro titles, 1 Copa do Brasil title, 1 Supercopa do Brasil title, 3 Copa Libertadores titles, 1 Copa Sudamericana, 1 Supercopa Libertadores, 1 Copa CONMEBOL, 1 Copa Masters CONMEBOL, 2 Recopa Sudamericanas, 2 Intercontinental Cup and 1 FIFA Club World Cup.
+Sao Paulo FC is one of the most successful teams in Brazil with 44 official titles, that includes 23 state titles, 1 inter-state title, 6 Campeonato Brasileiro titles, 1 Copa do Brasil title, 1 Supercopa do Brasil title, 3 Copa Libertadores titles, 1 Copa Sudamericana, 1 Supercopa Libertadores, 1 Copa CONMEBOL, 1 Copa Masters CONMEBOL, 2 Recopa Sudamericanas, 2 Intercontinental Cup and 1 FIFA Club World Cup.

 ### Sao Paulo FC facts
 Full name: Sao Paulo Futebol Clube